 If you need medical attention, there are two medical centres for emergency consultations, one is Permanence at the main railway station just next to the taxi stand towards Bahnhofstrasse, where you just pull a ticket and wait your turn (+41 44 215 44 44, Bahnhofplatz 15 ,open 07:00 – 22:00), the other mediX, just across the road from the tram stop Stauffacher (+41 44 298 50 50, Badenerstrasse 41, open 07:00 – 21:00, Sun 08:00 – 18:00).
 Zurich has three public hospitals with emergency units which are open 24 hours a day for urgent matters.
 You can just walk in, service is good, but expect to wait:

-Internet / Wi-fiIn the era of laptops and smartphones internet cafés are not as necessary as they were 10 years ago.
-What you really need are hotspots.
-Here comes the good news: many cafés in Zurich have free Wi-fi.
-There is even a free outdoor Wi-fi at Limmatquai, between Central and Rudolf-Brun Brücke - simply start your laptop/smartphone, connect and follow the instructions.
+Internet / Wi-fiIn the era of laptops and smartphones what you really need are hotspots.
+Many cafés in Zurich have free Wi-fi.
+There is even a free outdoor Wi-fi at Limmatquai, between Central and Rudolf-Brun Brücke - simply connect your device and follow the instructions.

 LanguageSwitzerland has four official languages: German (spoken by 64%), French (20%), Italian (6.5%) and Romansh (0.5%).
 Zurich lies in the German speaking part of the country, where people speak a German dialect, so called Swiss German or Schwyzerdütsch, which differs from region to region.
 Be it among friends, at work or when dealing with the authorities, people speak dialect.
 For anyone who speaks or - even worse - is learning to speak German, this can be tiring because at first it‘s very hard to understand even for people with a German mother tongue.